Lautropia mirabilis: Ecology

 The habitat of L. mirabilis is the gingival margins of the human oral cavity.
 As a facultative anaerobe, it is capable of living in any location of a biofilm.
 The microbe appears to be exclusive to the human oral microbiome.
 The relationship is potentially symbiotic due to its presence in dental plaque as well as its significant presence in typically healthy patients.

 Pathology

 The presence of L. mirabilis has been linked to HIV-positive children as well as the sputum of one cystic fibrosis patient.
 The use of antibiotics has shown to effectively reduce the growth of the bacteria inside the oral cavity.

 Application to biotechnology

 There are currently no biotechnological applications for this microorganisms.
 The organism is known to actively produce polysaccharide when inoculated on sucrose sugar agar plates.

 Current research

-There have been no recent research that is focused on L. mirabilis.
-There have been, however, a number of recent studies that identified the bacteria in healthy patients without periodontitis and gingivitis.
+There has been little recent research focused on L. mirabilis.
+There have been, however, a number of studies that identified the bacteria in healthy patients without periodontitis and gingivitis.